 Our printed book collection, with its variety of bindings, print formats, conditions, and provenance and evidence of use, can successfully be utilized to explore the history of the printed word.

-Additionally, our select early manuscripts, supplemented by a variety of books in facsimile, particularly medieval manuscripts, enable students to study the manuscript codex area.
+Additionally, our select early manuscripts, supplemented by a variety of books in facsimile, particularly medieval manuscripts, enable students to study the material history of the manuscript codex.